You have a story to tell. Fiction, memoir, legacy.

 It’s not just quiet writing time where you sit alone in a room still just as stuck as when you arrived.
-No critique sessions where strangers pick apart your unfinished work.
-No motivational talks from published authors who make it sound easier than it is.
+There are no critique sessions where strangers pick apart your unfinished work.
+No soapbox speeches that are long on inspiration but short on 'how'.

 This is different.

-No networking.
+It's not just networking, although you'll meet people.
 No critiques.
+No group brainstorming.
 No vague inspiration.
 Just the process that works when you actually use it.

 Thinks about writing a book, possibly a novel.
 Never finishes one.
 Ideas in many different places.
 No clue how to organize them into something that flows.
 The story is there.
 The structure isn’t.